SoftwareHeritage/swh-docs/docs/user/deposit/howto/prepare.rst

 Metadata provenance
 ~~~~~~~~~~~~~~~~~~~

-To indicate where the metadata is coming from, deposit clients can use a
+To indicate where the metadata is coming from, deporefsit clients can use a
 ``<swhdeposit:metadata-provenance>`` element in ``<swhdeposit:deposit>`` whose content
 is the object the metadata is coming from.